Newsletter Sign Up

 - In addition to completing the daily inspection, inspect the lanyard along its entire length looking for excessive wear or damage, paying particular attention to the stitching near the termination on each end (refer to section 13.7 for examples of acceptable and unacceptable lanyard wear).

-- Remove from use any unit showing excessive lanyard wear or damage, or stitching that is broken, frayed, or missing threads, until the lanyard can be replaced.
+- Remove from use any auto belay showing excessive lanyard wear or damage, or stitching that is broken, frayed, or missing threads, until the lanyard can be replaced.

 - Check that the carabiner functions properly and automatically closes and locks when released.